MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-expressions.md

+---
+title:   BrainScript Expressions
+author:    chrisbasoglu
+date:    03/10/2017
+ms.author:   cbasoglu
+ms.date:   03/10/2017
+ms.custom:   cognitive-toolkit
+ms.topic:   reference
+ms.service:  Cognitive-services
+ms.devlang:   brainscript
+---

+# BrainScript Expressions

 This section is the specification of BrainScript expressions, although we intentionally use informal language to keep it readable and accessible.
-Its counterpart is the specification of BrainScript function-definition syntax, which can be found [here](./BrainScript-Functions).
+Its counterpart is the specification of BrainScript function-definition syntax, which can be found [here](./BrainScript-Functions.md).

 Every brain script is an expression, which in turn consists of expressions assigned to record member variables.
 The outermost level of a network description is an implied record expression.
 BrainScript has the following kinds of expressions:

 * literals like numbers and strings
-* math-like infix and unary operations like [`a + b`](./Binary-Operations)
+* math-like infix and unary operations like [`a + b`](./Binary-Operations.md)
 * a ternary conditional expression
 * function invocations
 * records, record-member accesses